How to Use Outlook & Microsoft Office 365 with a VPN

 - Browse through your files as normal.

 Microsoft Office, OneDrive, and other apps don’t seem to work with all VPNs.
 This is a problem if you want to work securely and remotely.

 We suggest the following workarounds:

 - Try before you buy!
-One of the best things about the 30-day money back guarantees offered by better VPN providers is that you can try out the product before you commit.
+One of the best things about the money-back guarantees offered by better VPN providers is that you can try out the product before you commit.
 Download and launch the VPN you want to sign up for and test that it works with OneDrive and Microsoft Office.

 - If you are having trouble connecting to the Outlook app – you can always use the in-browser version.

 Here at vpnMentor, we are committed to testing, troubleshooting, and reviewing how VPN providers work with products and which are best for particular needs.

 If you want to know which VPNs offer free trials, read more about it here.

 Your data is exposed to the websites you visit!